 Q. I haven’t got the facilities to scan my receipts for expenses claims and don’t have a smartphone or other device to take a photo of them.

-A. Please contact the department you are working for - they may be able to scan the receipts for you and return the images for you to use when completing the form.
+A. Please contact your hiring department - they may be able to scan the receipts for you and return the images for you to use when completing the form.
 Or otherwise notify Payroll that receipts have been received.

 Q. Why does the timesheet week start on a Sunday?